-Based on the actual market price of the Company's common stock at the time the stock options were exercised.
+(1) Based on the actual market price of the Company's common stock at the time the stock options were exercised.
 The shares of the Company's common stock received in connection with the stock option exercises were acquired and held.

-No stock awards applicable to our Named Executive Officers vested during the 2015 fiscal year.
+No restricted share awards applicable to our Named Executive Officers vested during the 2015 fiscal year.